10 Best Mountain Bikes Under $300 in 2021 (Review)

 If you want a bike that will let you dip your toe into mountain biking and help you get the cycling bug, then a sub $300 bike can manage that.
 You’ll be best served if you try and keep both your wheels on the ground as much as possible.

 You’ll find easy blue and green trails can easily be conquered on these bikes.
 A cheap mountain bike will not feature technology that you can hide behind.
 It will be a no thrills ride and in the end, you’ll more than likely become a better rider because of it.

 They should all be able to double as a work commuter.
 You should find it easy and safe to get to work on all the bikes in our review.
 You may even see that they are quicker than taking the car in some metropolitan areas.

-The amount of differences you will find in the bikes might not mean that you get much more bicycle for your money.
-You can likely make the same difference by buying a few upgrades at a time when you can afford it.
-We have a nice upgrade list for mountain bikes under $200, have a read of that, and the same upgrades will work for your new mountain bike.
+The differences you will find in mountain bikes under $400 might not mean that you get much more bicycle for your money.
+You can likely achieve the same results by buying a few upgrades at a time when you can afford it.

-If you can go up to $400 and it does not blow a hole in your finances, go for it.
+If you can upgrade and it does not blow a hole in your finances, go for it.
 You might find a bike that you prefer the look of and that means you will ride it more often.
 As you have spent more money, you are also more likely to look after it and care for it.
-Taking care of it is the way to make your cheap mountain bike last that little bit longer.
-You can also follow our upgrade list for your $400 bike as well.
+Taking care of it is the way to make your mountain bike last that little bit longer.